Yaoshengtai/Yaoshengtai.github.io/_pages/about.md

 ## Research Interest

-Broadly speaking, I'm insterested in **Optimization and Machine Learning Theory** and I'm now seeking PhD admission in Fall 2026.
-I'm currently most interested and working on Geometric Machine Learning.
+Broadly speaking, I'm insterested in **Optimization and Machine Learning Theory** and I am currently applying to PhD programs for the Fall 2026.
+I'm currently working on Geometric Machine Learning.

 ## CV